srmainwaring/ardupilot_gazebo_models/README.md

 This is a Gazebo model of a board with castor wheels powered by a steerable rotor.

-This toy model is an exerise in tuning a vehicle with almost no yaw control inspired by this [ArduPilot Discord post](https://discord.com/channels/674039678562861068/674039678982422579/821309513805332500) by Peter Barker.
+This toy model provides an exercise in tuning a vehicle with poor yaw control inspired by this [ArduPilot Discord post](https://discord.com/channels/674039678562861068/674039678982422579/821309513805332500) by Peter Barker.

 ## License